Capillary/ecom-api-document/source/includes/_product.md

 Parameter | Type | Description
 --------- | ---- | -----------
-CatlogSequence | int | The sequence of the product in catalog MarkupPrice | |
+CatlogSequence | int | Sequence of the product in the respective product category to appear on the storefront MarkupPrice | |
 MarkupType | |
-BulkQuantity | int | Total number of items (quantity) that can be ordered at a time.
+BulkQuantity | int | Maximum number of items (quantity) that can be ordered at a time.
 Value will `0` if not applicable UOM | string | Unit of measurement of the product.
 It could be the `pieces` for items that are sold in numbers and the respective measure for other items such as kgs, and gms